Tackling the Challenges of Managing Payroll for Your Business

 One of the first things you need to set up payroll is an Employer Identification Number, or EIN.
 You'll need this if you have employees or operate as a corporation or partnership.
 You'll also need to register with both the IRS and your state to pay business taxes.

-Then you'll need to decide on a pay schedule and wage status for your employees.
-The pay schedule determines how often you pay employees, whether it's weekly, bi-weekly or monthly.
-Wage status involves whether you'll pay them hourly or as salaried workers.
+Next, you'll need to decide on a pay schedule and wage status for your employees.
+The pay schedule determines how often you pay them—whether it's weekly, bi-weekly or monthly.
+Wage status involves whether you'll pay these employees hourly or as salaried workers.

-After you make these decisions, set up your payroll system.
-Some business owners have the time and expertise to handle their own payroll.
-This entails annually calculating wages, deductions and payroll taxes for each employee, processing payroll and then distributing paychecks to employees.
+The next step is to set up your payroll system.
+Some business owners have the time and expertise to handle their own payroll, which includes calculating wages, deductions and payroll taxes for each employee, then processing payroll and distributing paychecks to employees.
 A more streamlined way to handle payroll is to hire an accountant or payroll manager or to use payroll software, although these come with associated costs.

 Every business is different, so you can decide which approach works best for yours.

 As a business owner, you should be aware of some common payroll pitfalls and take steps to avoid them.